SAINT | SSD Peace ∵ Security ∵ Development

 Cause and effect.
 This is the conundrum of the Security-Development Nexus.

-Based in Europe, with a presence in Australasia, SAINT | SSD is a technical assistance facilitator for:
+Based in Oceania, SAINT | SSD is a technical assistance facilitator for:

-• International Policing
+• International Democratic Policing

 • Security Sector Governance & Reform (SSG/R)

-• International Crisis Management
+• International Civilian Crisis Management

-• Humanitarian Security
+• Security Risk Management (SRM)

 • FCAS Development